protieusz/Forever-1-Keyboard-PICO-Version/README.md

 Update Aug 30, 2023: PCB from PCBWay has arrived.
 Keyboard has been assembled except for the case and waiting for the nylon knob print from JLCPCB.

+This design will be close source for now.
+It might be release in the future.

 Partial build Aug 30, 2023

 ![IMG_9701](https://github.com/protieusz/Forever-1-Keyboard-PICO-Version/assets/118025702/71f28311-45e9-43c0-b6f3-2faa3c262a5e)